-The main contributions of the paper are: the architecture and the detailed solutions of TAC++ tool; the mechanisms for the identification and the representation of bounds in diagrams, their meaning and analysis; the adoption of normalized histograms and related reference distributions; the integration between metric estimation, validation and tuning; and an algorithm for managing the large amount of diagrams and profiles and its validation for shortening the assessment time.
+The main contributions of the paper are:

+- the architecture and the detailed solutions of TAC++ tool; - the mechanisms for the identification and the representation of bounds in diagrams, their meaning and analysis; - the adoption of normalized histograms and related reference distributions; - the integration between metric estimation, validation and tuning; - an algorithm for managing the large amount of diagrams and profiles and its validation for shortening the assessment time.

-TAC++ and the related methodology provide support for (i) customizing the assessment process to satisfy company needs, project typology, product profile, etc.; (ii) defining new high level metrics for assessment customization; (iii) visualizing results in an understandable way; (iv) navigating on system hierarchies and structure; (v) suggesting actions for solving problems; (vi) defining and visualizing profiles, histograms, and views; (vii) avoiding unuseful interventions and analysis on the basis of simple bounds; (viii) supporting metrics validation and tuning via statistic analysis techniques; (ix) reasoning about the evolution of metrics, views, histograms, profiles, etc. along the life-cycle; (x) supporting the user in navigating on the whole information produced during the assessment, controlling project evolution by using reference/threshold values, shortening the assessment process by automating some of its parts; (xi) collecting real data such as effort, faults, etc.
+TAC++ and the related methodology provide support for:

+- 1. customizing the assessment process to satisfy company needs, project typology, product profile, etc.; - defining new high-level metrics for assessment customization; - 3. visualizing results in an understandable way; - 4. navigating on system hierarchies and structure; - 5. suggesting actions for solving problems; - 6. defining and visualizing profiles, histograms, and views; - 7. avoiding unuseful interventions and analysis on the basis of simple bounds; - 8. supporting metrics validation and tuning via statistic analysis techniques; - 9. reasoning about the evolution of metrics, views, histograms, profiles, etc., along the life-cycle; - supporting the user in navigating on the whole information produced during the assessment, controlling project evolution by using reference/threshold values, shortening the assessment process by automating some of its parts;

+11. collecting real data such as effort, faults, etc.